Read how a small business owner in Dallas created a customer portal to deliver personalized digital experiences many big companies would envy.

 When you visit the website of a major brand you expect a best-in-class digital experience (whether you get it or not is a different story).
 But what about the experience you get from a small business?
 Wouldn’t a personalized experience be a delightful surprise?
-Let’s look at how a small business owner in Dallas created a customer portal that delivers a personalized experience many big companies would envy.
+Let’s look at how a small business owner in Dallas created a customer portal that delivers a personalized digital experience many big companies would envy.

 Simplifying content management and experience building

 The Gardner Group’s mission is to help a select group of families manage their financial affairs.
 As the Gardner Group’s CEO and lead financial planner, Greg Gardner keeps busy – he manages his staff while delivering the one-on-one white-glove service his clients expect.
-But Greg is constantly pressed for time.
+But Gardner is constantly pressed for time.
 So is his team.

-This need for more time inspired The Gardner Group to look for a way to devote less effort to fielding routine requests for information and meetings.
+This need for more time inspired the Gardner Group to look for a way to devote less effort to fielding routine requests for information and meetings.
 They wanted to free themselves for more high-value, one-on-one interactions with clients.
 Plus, the team invested in articles to educate clients on many financial topics, and they wanted to automatically connect clients to relevant content.

-Greg decided to create a content-rich digital experience few financial planners match by taking advantage of CRM data as the foundation for personalization.
+Gardner decided to create a content-rich digital experience few financial planners match by taking advantage of CRM data as the foundation for personalization.
 This led the team to explore building a customer portal using Experience Cloud with the help of a local consultant.
 As the project progressed, the consultant recommended using Salesforce Content Management System (CMS) to simplify the content piece of the experience.

-“Our goal was for young families to see articles about topics that fit their financial concerns, like saving for college,” says Gardner.
+“Our goal was for young families to see articles about topics that fit their financial concerns, like saving for college,” said Gardner.
 “People closer to retirement would get information suited to their stage of life, such as Social Security and required minimum distributions.
 Salesforce CMS let us do exactly that, helping us make our content work harder to drive results.”